carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 The next component consists of the so-called hidden layers of the network.
 The reason they are referred to as hidden is because the true values of theirs nodes are unknown - this is the black box.
 In a CNN, the hidden layers typically consist of dense, convolutional, and pooling layers, although there are other layers we will see later on.

-TODO Also flatten, dropout, normalizatinon - do we want to mention here or below / ep 5-6
+TODO Also flatten, dropout, normalization - do we want to mention here or below / ep 5-6

 ##### **Dense layers**